- Solicitors For Business

 In most cases, the onset of its effects will be instant; however, it is not uncommon for symptoms to be delayed for between 24 and 48 hours while the body ‘regroups’ after the trauma and shock it has been through.

-For more information on whiplash, take a look at our infogaphic.
+For more information on whiplash, take a look at our infographic.

 Disorders associated with whiplash vary in terms of seriousness, with the most severe cases contributing to Alzheimer’s disease, vision problems and damage to the brain.
 Some of the most common WADs include:

-The emotional and psychological consequences of road accidents and whiplash injuries are often overlooked, but can be long-lasting and serious.
+The emotional and psychological symptoms of road accidents and whiplash injuries are often overlooked, but can be long-lasting and serious.
 They include:

 - Emotional disturbance